bitcointranscripts/bitcointranscripts/bitcoin-magazine/the-politics-of-bitcoin-development.md

 And then as a compounding factor, we found that many of the proposals that we tried explicitly not to make into Covenants ended up enabling Covenants anyway.
 And so not only was it sort of futile, but it also ended up creating this huge tension and frustration among developers and among users, because you actually had to involve users in your propaganda to get your proposal, give your proposal traction.
 This felt very much like a liberation strike.
-It felt very much like something where we could say, okay, let's approach this as engineers, which is what most of us are, and not as propagandists or salespeople trying to sort of, ah, just get your stuff done.
+It felt very much like something where we could say, okay, let's approach this as engineers, which is what most of us are, and not as propagandists or salespeople trying to sort of, just get your stuff done.
-And the idea was essentially to, okay, let's put this on a more fundamental level.
+Let's put this on a more fundamental level.
 Let's restore the script we had in the very, very early versions of Bitcoin without the issues, of course.
 But let's re-enable that functionality.
 Let's give everybody the tools to build whatever they want.